OUR TEAM

 Nuvan Aranwela

-Nuvan has an absolute passion for bringing business concepts to life.
-For more than 15 years, he has developed ideas to business case, and then secured investment, built capability and run early stage to mature operations.
+For over 15 years, Nuvan’s career has spanned technology-led start-ups and ventures across a variety of industries, including data, loyalty and marketing, sourcing, financial services and insurance, e-commerce and sustainability.
+Consequently, he has developed ideas, secured investment, built capability and run early stage to mature operations.
 Having worked across strategy, commercial, marketing, operations and technology, he enjoys bringing together ideas with operational detail in a commercial context.

-He is currently co-CEO of fintech Six Park, which aims to build a path to financial well-being for all Australians.
+He was co-CEO and is now Strategy Adviser of fintech Six Park, which aims to build a path to financial well-being for all Australians.
 He is also Strategy Adviser to Landmarks ID, a start-up in the geolocation data and insights space; and a Board Member of Earthwatch Australia.
 Prior to that, he was Head of Innovation for Qantas Loyalty, a role he was appointed to following the acquisition by Qantas Group of Wishlist Holdings, a loyalty services business for which he was Chief Strategy and Technology Officer.
 Nuvan holds a PhD in Plant Biomechanics.

 connect